 Receive support from others

-Surrounding yourself by others who have experienced pet grief can be comforting.
-The open ears and advice from others can be crucial to healing.
+Surrounding yourself with others who have experienced pet grief can be comforting.
+Open ears and advice from others can be crucial to healing.
 If you don’t have the support or means to reach out to those close to you about pet grief, contact a professional to help guide you through sorting out your emotions.
 Seeking professional help can provide a healthy and meaningful way to heal, whether or not you have personal support.

 Everyone is Different